pthom/imgui_bundle/bindings/imgui_bundle/doc/imgui_bundle_demo_parts/ibd_words_author.adoc.md

 ## Alternatives

 [pyimgui](https://pyimgui.readthedocs.io/en/latest/) provides battle-tested comprehensive python bindings for ImGui.
-I used (and contributed to) this project a lot.
+I worked with this project a lot, and contributed a bit to it.
 In the end, I had to develop a separate project, in order to be able to add auto-generated and auto-documented python modules.

 [Dear PyGui](https://dearpygui.readthedocs.io/en/latest/) ([repository](https://github.com/hoffstadt/DearPyGui)) provides python bindings for ImGui with a lot of addons, and a more pythonesque API, which makes it perhaps more suited for Python only projects.